 In addition to possessing good character and fitness, an applicant must meet the following prerequisites for admission to the bar.

 - graduation from an ABA approved law school with a J.D. or LL.B. degree;

 - a satisfactory score on the Multistate Professional Responsibility Examination;

 - a satisfactory score on a Minnesota Bar Examination; or

 - eligibility for admission without examination by years of practice; or

-- admission by transferring an MBE score achieved in another jurisdiction.
+- admission by transferring an MBE or UBE score achieved in another jurisdiction.

 This brochure answers some frequently asked questions about what criteria the Board uses to judge whether an applicant possesses good character and fitness, how the Board investigates character and fitness, and what an applicant can do to ensure that his or her application gives the Board the information it needs to certify an applicant's good character and fitness.

-The Board will recommend the admission of those candidates who are certified by the Board as meeting the good character and fitness standards, who pass the Minnesota bar examination, and who pass a separate examination on professional responsibility.
+The Board will recommend the admission of those candidates who are certified by the Board as meeting the good character and fitness standards, who pass the Minnesota bar examination or who otherwise qualify based on years of practice or by MBE or UBE score, and who pass a separate examination on professional responsibility.
 The Minnesota bar examination is a written test containing both essay and multiple choice questions.
 It is administered by the Board and graded by licensed Minnesota attorneys hired and trained by the Board.